 Students can expect safe, methodical, insightful instruction in the hands of the most skilled teachers in Boise.
 Our teachers are certified in both Iyengar Yoga and Yoga Therapy.

-We also have an active group of student teachers who are working towards their Iyengar Yoga certification and are under the mentorship of Certified Iyengar Yoga Teachers.
-If you are interested in exploring this mentoring program, you may contact us.
+We also have an active group of student teachers who are working towards their Iyengar Yoga certification, under the guidance of Certified Iyengar Yoga Teachers.
+If you are interested in exploring our continuing education program, you may contact us.

 Vickie has been a student of Iyengar yoga since 1983 and teaching since 1987.
 Since her first encounter with B.K.S.
 Iyengar in 1987 she has traveled to India numerous times to study at RIMYI and continue her personal learning experience .
 Vickie was selected as one of 50 women in the world to attend the Women’s Intensive in Pune, India with Geeta Iyengar in 1997.
 She has been in charge of the BSU yoga program since 1991 and previously owned the Boise Yoga Center for 25 years.
 Vickie has maintained an interest in the therapeutic aspects of yoga as a 25-year member of the International Association of Yoga Therapists and was on staff for St. Alphonsus (STAARS) and Idaho Pain Center for a combined 16 years.
 She feels that yoga has changed her life and put her on a path of awareness and well-being that continues to bring rewards to her students and in her own practice.